Question

 Resume Experts • 10+ Years Experience

-The phrase "work on" is one of the most overused and vague expressions on resumes.
-While it technically describes involvement in a project or task, it fails to communicate your specific contribution, level of responsibility, or the impact you made.
+The phrase "work on" is one of the most generic and overused expressions on resumes today.
+While it technically describes involvement in a project or task, it fails to convey the depth of your contribution, your specific role, or the impact you made.
+Recruiters see "work on" countless times and it immediately signals a lack of specificity and ownership.

-Instead of using "work on," choose action verbs that clearly demonstrate your role and impact.
-Strong alternatives show whether you led, created, improved, managed, or transformed something, giving recruiters a clear picture of your capabilities.
+Instead of using the phrase "work on," choose action verbs that demonstrate leadership, ownership, and measurable impact.
+Strong alternatives show exactly how you contributed to projects, whether you led initiatives, collaborated with teams, or delivered specific results.
+These words help paint a clear picture of your capabilities and achievements.

 Better Alternatives to Use Instead